 By detecting early changes in the ballast profile, engineers can better target their efforts to these critical areas.
 This reduces the severity of issues and improves the railway network performance.

 Automatic track patrols from in-service trains

 Track patrols help to detect issues before they can become problematic and in many cases, are a statutory requirement by authorities to provide a safe railway.

-The Dashscan™ system enables Corridor clients to achieve more in-depth insights into network health and optimise maintenance activities by identifying issues earlier in the maintenance cycle.
+The Dashscan™ system enables Cordel clients to achieve more in-depth insights into network health and optimise maintenance activities by identifying issues earlier in the maintenance cycle.

 By using machine learning to process captured imagery from in-service trains, networks are monitored for defects without the need for track possessions, reduced diagnostic train services or Hi-Rail inspections.

 Track patrols using the Dashscan™ can prepare priority-based asset maintenance plans and renewal programmes, as well as monitor tracks, networks and gradual track variations.

 Level crossings create risk for rail and road passengers when not adequately assessed.